Avaiga/taipy/gui/doc/file_download.md

 The download can be triggered when clicking on a button, or can be performed automatically.

+## Styling

+All the file download controls are generated with the "taipy-file_download" CSS class.
+You can use this class name to select the file download controls on your page and apply style.

 ## Usage

 ### Default behavior